jarrett/echo_uploads/readme.md

 `your_attribute_name_metadata`.
 For example, `echo_upload :photo` would define the association `photo_metadata`, `echo_upload :zip_file` would define `zip_file_metadata`,
 etc.

+# Nested attributes

+Suppose you call `accepts_nested_attributes_for`, and the child model has any Echo Uploads attributes.
+For example:

+    # app/models/user.rb
+    class User < ActiveRecord::Base
+      has_many :avatars
+      accepts_nested_attributes_for :avatars
+      validates :email, presence: true
+    end

+    # app/models/avatar.rb
+    class Avatar < ActiveRecord::Base
+      include EchoUploads::Model

+      belongs_to :user
+      echo_upload :image
+    end

+    # app/controllers/users_controller.rb
+    class UsersController < ApplicationController
+      def create
+        @user = User.new user_params
+        if @user.save
+          redirect_to '/'
+        else
+          render action: :new
+        end
+      end

+      # ...

+      private

+      def user_params
+        params.require(:user).permit(:email, avatars_params: [:image, :echo_uploads_data])
+      end
+    end

+This mostly works.
+But if validation fails during the `#create` action, the avatars' uploaded images won't be persisted.
+(That's bad.
+We'd like to re-display the form with the uploaded images pre-populated, saving the user from having to upload them again.)
+The uploaded avatar images don't persist because that would normally occur during `Avatar#save`.
+But when the `User` validation fails, ActiveRecord doesn't call `#save` on the nested records.

+To work around this limitation of ActiveRecord, we need to add a callback to the parent
+model:

+    # app/models/user.rb
+    class User < ActiveRecord::Base
+      # Provides the after_failed_save callback.
+Implicitly includes EchoUploads::Model.
+      include EchoUploads::Callbacks

+      has_many :avatars
+      accepts_nested_attributes_for :avatars
+      validates :email, presence: true

+      after_failed_save do
+        # Iterate over the nested records, writing a temporary file where possible.
+        avatars.each(&:maybe_write_tmp_image)
+      end
+    end

 # How it Works